dluo96/gpu-programming/docs/sum_reduction.md

-# Parallel Reduction
+# Sum Reduction
-- **Parallel reduction** is a common and important data parallel primitive.
+- **Sum reduction** is a special case of **parallel reduction**, which is a common and important data parallel primitive.
-    - For example, **sum reduction** adds up all the elements of an array.
+- Sum reduction adds up all the elements of an array.
-- It is easy to implement naively in CUDA C/C++, but harder to implement.
+    - While it is easy to implement naively in CUDA C/C++, it is harder to implement optimally.
     - It serves as a great optimization example: we will implement 7 versions, demonstrating important optimization strategies along the way.

-### Approach
 - Can parallelise the reduction by letting each thread block reduce a portion of the array.
     - A tree-based approach can be used within each thread block.
     - Each thread block would compute a partial result.